Knapping

 Knapping (/ˈnæpɪŋ/ NAP-ing) is the shaping of flint, chert, obsidian, or other conchoidal fracturing stone through the process of lithic reduction to manufacture stone tools, strikers for flintlock firearms, or to produce flat-faced stones for building or facing walls, and flushwork decoration.
-The original Germanic term knopp meant to strike, shape, or work, so it could theoretically have referred equally well to making statues or dice.
+The term “knap”(1500s) was originally onomatopoeic and meant “strike with a sharp sound” (with the k- pronounced) and later shifted to mean “to shape or work by sharp strikes”.
 Modern usage is more specific, referring almost exclusively to the free hand percussion process pictured.
 It is distinguished from the more general verb "chip" (to break up into small pieces, or unintentionally break off a piece of something) and is different from "carve" (removing only part of a face), and "cleave" (breaking along a natural plane).

 Method

 A leather leg guard protects the knapper from being injured by the edges of the flint.

 Flintknapping or knapping is done in a variety of ways depending on the purpose of the final product.
 For stone tools and flintlock strikers, chert is worked using a fabricator such as a hammerstone to remove lithic flakes from a nucleus or core of tool stone.
 Stone tools can then be further refined using wood, bone, and antler tools to perform pressure flaking.

 For building work a hammer or pick is used to split chert nodules supported on the lap.
 Often the chert nodule will be split in half to create two cherts with a flat circular face for use in walls constructed of lime.
 More sophisticated knapping is employed to produce near-perfect cubes which are used as bricks.